-Dr. Robert Bedea has resigned from the Natural Resource Board following the controversy that plagued his reinstatement on December 11, 2019.
+Dr. Bob Bedea has resigned from the Natural Resource Board following the controversy that plagued his reinstatement on December 11, 2019.

 For whatever reason, there remain a great number of misunderstandings and inaccuracies concerning a very unpleasant experience where I was the only real victim.

 I am so very passionate about respecting and protecting our natural resources, that I was willing to endure significant public ridicule and slander just to volunteer my time and service.